SergioNM5/airline/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Examples of origin and destinations
-MZL, MDE, BOG, CTG, PEI, BCN, CAN, MEX
+MZL, MDE, BOG, CTG, PEI, BCN, CAN, MEX, MAD

 ## Running unit tests